pmarsceill/stately/docs.md

 # Documentation

-Stately is a Jekyll theme built with Liquid templating, Sass, and a sprinkle of Javascript.{: .text-intro }
+Stately is a Jekyll theme built with Liquid templating, Sass, and a sprinkle of Javascript.
+{: .text-intro }

 ## Getting started
 To use Stately on your site, install the gem and update your `_config.yml` file to use thes theme: